Shait6/Multi-VM/README.md

 - Contributor: `b24988ac-6180-42a0-ab88-20f7382dd24c`
 The template still exposes `remediationRoleDefinitionId` with this default, but pipelines always pass Contributor based on observed permission requirements for remediation.

-### 8. DeployIfNotExists Auto‑Enable Policy
+### 8. DeployIfNotExists Auto‑Enable Policy (Built‑in)
-- Definition & assignment in `modules/backupAutoEnablePolicy.bicep` using rule file `autoEnablePolicy.rule.json`.
-- Effect deploys protected item resource if VM with tag lacks backup.
-- Remediation started explicitly (GitHub second job, ADO remediation stage).
- - Existence check now uses an `existenceCondition` matching the protected item's `properties.sourceResourceId` to the VM id, ensuring idempotent behavior (no redeploy if already protected by any policy).
+- We assign the built‑in policy: "Configure backup on virtual machines with a given tag to an existing recovery services vault in the same location" (ID: `/providers/Microsoft.Authorization/policyDefinitions/345fa903-145c-4fe1-8bcd-93ec2adccde8`).
+- Assignment per region is handled by `modules/assignBuiltinCentralBackupPolicy.bicep` passing: `vaultLocation`, `inclusionTagName`, `inclusionTagValue` (array), and `backupPolicyId`.
+- Remediation is triggered by the pipeline to enable protection for any matching, unprotected VMs.

 ### 8.1 Automated Remediation Scripts
 Deployment and remediation are now encapsulated in reusable scripts, replacing earlier inline loops in both GitHub Actions and Azure DevOps.